 Section 37 of the new Act states that after the admission of the complaint, the consumer commissions may refer it for mediation where the scope for early settlement exists and parties agree for it the same.
 The mediation will be held in the mediation cells which have to be established by the State Government under Section 74 of the new Act.
 Thus, this alternate method for the resolution of disputes will help in the speedier resolution of the disputes; reduce the burden on the consumer commissions by stopping the unnecessary long litigations.

 The rules governing the mediation have also been notified.
 Rule 4 provides the list of matters which shall not be referred to mediation including the medical negligence resulting in grievous injury or death, etc. The Rule also gives the power to the commission not to refer the case to the mediation if it appears to the commission that no element of settlement exists.

 Under Section 83 of the new Act, a product liability action may be brought by a complainant against a product manufacturer or a product service provider or a product seller, ‘for any harm caused to him on account of a defective product’.

 With the introduction of this provision, the traditional rule of Caveat Emptor i.e. let the buyer beware has been shifted on the seller.
 Under the new Act, manufacturers will be liable in product liability action even where he proves that he was not negligent or fraudulent in making the express warranty of a product.

-Also, now the sellers or the e-commerce companies which used to escape their liability stating that they are the aggregators only and not the manufacturer will also be covered under this.
-In this digital age when the shopping has become online, it was the much needed provision as now the people who are selling the product either online or offline will have to check the quality, viability of the product before selling it to the consumer.
+Also, now the sellers or the e-commerce companies which used to escape their liability by stating that they are the aggregators only and not the manufacturer will also be covered under this.
+In this digital age when shopping has become online, it was the much-needed provision as now the people who are selling the product either online or offline will have to check the quality, and viability of the product before selling it to the consumer.

 E-Complaints- Section 35 of the new Act provides flexibility to the consumers; any recognized consumer associations to file complaints electronically and for hearing through video conferencing.